Crash Course in illustration

 How to beat creative block

 I keep sketchbooks and write notes of ideas, and collect imagery, I use those ideas and collections for illustrations and personal projects I want to create, it’s always a good idea to be pushing your ideas.
-My daily journal is a ideas book, I write down 10 ideas a day, some of these can be serious ideas which I think might make a good illustration for my portfolio or a project, or the idea can just be a fun idea and totally pointless, the process is to be continually thinking up ideas and to think of yourself as a ideas machine, flowing and constant, where you are always thinking of ideas and solutions.
-This is useful when you’re working on commercial work, where you will have to come up with a concept and ideas to fulfill a client brief.
+My daily journal is an ideas book, I write down 10 ideas a day, some of these can be serious ideas which I think might make a good illustration for my portfolio or a project, or the idea can just be a fun idea and totally pointless, the process is to be continually thinking up ideas and to think of yourself as an ideas machine, flowing and constant, where you are always thinking of ideas and solutions.
+This is useful when you’re working on commercial work, where you will have to come up with a concept and ideas to fulfil a client brief.

 I fill my social life with Museums, Exhibitions, design Talks, and Work Shops, You never know what you might learn or who you might meet and talk to,

-Sometimes, you have to meet the creative head on.
+Sometimes, you have to meet creative head-on.
 You have an important brief to work on, and nothing seems to be going your way.
 I have found on many occasions, I have kept chipping away at the creative bock.
 You might start something and its not quite right and you have to start again, that’s not a problem, as this might lead to you finding a solution, it’s actually better than having nothing at all.

 How to make productive use of your time

 I work 9-6 days in a shared studio.
-I have had experience of working from home and working in a studio.
+I have had the experience of working from home and working in a studio.
 I personally prefer working in a studio, especially since being freelance, it separates home life from work life.
 While I am in the studio, when I am working on a commercial piece of work, I want to use my time to complete client briefs, as I don’t exactly want to waste my time and take that work home with me.